Buying a Stairlift for an Aging Parent: Real Costs, Key Features, and What I Wish I'd Known

 Stairlifts with Remote Controls

-I stopped looking at stairlift options when I discovered a model with a remote control (not all models are equipped with that feature).
+I stopped looking at stairlift options once I discovered a model with a remote control (not all models are equipped with that feature).
 My mother had just had a stroke, and I knew she couldn't operate the stairlift independently.
 With a remote, I could easily manage the stairlift rides on her behalf.
 The "drive-out" price for a stairlift, two remote controls, and a straightforward installation on a wide, straight staircase was approximately $4,200.

 Warranties, Repair, Maintenance, and Support